JMDelisle/Exsm3946/EXSM3946_Assignment/exsm3946_assignment_backend/Docs/README.md

 Completed app.js, created folder page, added 4 .js files.
 Started to move file one by one through the pages to complete the work.

 Couple bugs found where the id or manid are not displaying the data at all.
+Added titles to each pages.

+I had used Web Dev Simplied to set up my Navbar and shout out to him!